Cody Reeder

-Cody Reeder is an American educator, amateur scientist, chemist, mechanic and YouTube personality.
+Cody Reeder is an American educator, amateur scientist, mechanic and YouTube personality.
 He runs the popular YouTube channel Cody'sLab.

 Life

 Reeder was born and raised near Grantsville, Utah, on "an off grid ranch in the west desert".

 He has worked as a mechanic, and studied geology at Westminster College and Utah State University, but was later academically suspended due to a low GPA.

 Experiments

 Having joined YouTube in 2011, Reeder initially began posting videos of his experiments to show to his grandmother: "I would do science experiments all the time anyway ...
 Then other people started watching them", he explained in a 2017 interview.

 His channel Cody'sLab reached 100,000 subscribers in October 2015.
 Having not received his silver play button six months later, Reeder celebrated reaching 250,000 subscribers by forging a homemade play button out of genuine silver.
 He reached 1,000,000 subscribers in early 2017.